Foil the Flu FAQs

 A flu vaccine is needed every year because influenza viruses are constantly changing.
 The vaccine is adjusted each year to keep up with the influenza viruses as they change.

 In addition, multiple studies conducted over different seasons and across vaccine types and influenza virus subtypes have shown that the body’s immunity to influenza viruses (acquired either through natural infection or immunization) declines over time.

 Being immunized each year provides the best protection against influenza throughout influenza season.

 What is the composition of this year's seasonal influenza vaccine?

 The composition of U.S. flu vaccines is reviewed annually and updated as needed to match circulating influenza viruses.
-Flu vaccines protect against three or four viruses (depending on the vaccine) that research suggests will be most common.
+Flu vaccines protect against four viruses that research suggests will be most common.

-The composition of the 2020–21 U.S. influenza vaccines includes updates to the influenza A(H1N1)pdm09, influenza A(H3N2), and influenza B/Victoria lineage components.
-These updated components will be included in both trivalent and quadrivalent vaccines.
-Quadrivalent vaccines will include an additional influenza B virus component from the B/Yamagata lineage, which is unchanged from that included in quadrivalent influenza vaccines used during the 2019–20 season.
-High-dose vaccines contains 4 times the amount of viral antigen in each dose compared with standard-dose inactivated influenza vaccines.
+All seasonal flu vaccines available for the 2021-2022 season are quadrivalent.
+The composition of the 2021–2022 U.S. influenza vaccines includes updates to the influenza A(H1N1)pdm09, influenza A(H3N2)components.
+These vaccines also will include two additional influenza B virus components from the the Victoria and Yamagata lineages, which is unchanged from that included in quadrivalent influenza vaccines used during the 2020-2021 season.
+High-dose vaccines contain 4 times the amount of viral antigen in each dose compared with standard-dose inactivated influenza vaccines.

 For the specific composition of the NIH vaccines offered this year, please refer to the prescribing information